Bip-Rep/sherpa/README.md

 # Demo App for llama.cpp Model
-This app is a demo of the llama.cpp model that tries to recreate an offline chatbot, working similar to OpenAI's ChatGPT.
+This app is a demo of the llama.cpp model that tries to recreate an offline chatbot, working similar to OpenAI's ChatGPT. <br>
 The source code for this app is available on GitHub.

 # Now it works with Vicuna !!!
 You can use the latest models on the app.